 Why Do You Condemn Yourself?

 When Jesus suffered and died on the cross, He took with Him our sins so that they could be nailed to the cross and die with Him.
 We all know this.
 It’s basic catechism.
 So why are we so quick to put ourselves down and beat ourselves up for what we don’t like in us?
+Why do we find it so hard to forgive ourselves even after we’ve been to the Sacrament of Confession?
 When Jesus died, so did the Father’s condemnation of those who want to live with Him in heaven eternally.

 Think about it.